Parliamentary system: History

 In England, Simon de Montfort is remembered as one of the figures relevant later for convening two famous parliaments.
 The first, in 1258, stripped the king of unlimited authority and the second, in 1265, included ordinary citizens from the towns.
 Later, in the 17th century, the Parliament of England pioneered some of the ideas and systems of liberal democracy culminating in the Glorious Revolution and passage of the Bill of Rights 1689.

-In the Kingdom of Great Britain, the monarch, in theory, chaired the cabinet and chose ministers.
+In the Kingdom of Great Britain, the monarch in theory chaired the cabinet and chose ministers.
 In practice, King George I's inability to speak English led to the responsibility for chairing cabinet to go to the leading minister, literally the prime or first minister, Robert Walpole.
 The gradual democratisation of Parliament with the broadening of the voting franchise increased Parliament's role in controlling government, and in deciding whom the king could ask to form a government.
-By the 19th century, the Great Reform Act 1832 led to parliamentary dominance, with its choice invariably deciding who was prime minister and the complexion of the government.
+By the 19th century, the Great Reform Act 1832 led to parliamentary dominance, with its choice deciding who was prime minister and the complexion of the government.

-Other countries gradually adopted what came to be called the Westminster system of government, with an executive answerable to the lower house of a bicameral parliament, and exercising, in the name of the head of state, powers nominally vested in the head of state – hence the use of phrases such as Her Majesty's government (in constitutional monarchies) or His Excellency's government (in parliamentary republics).
+Other countries gradually adopted what came to be called the Westminster system of government, with an executive answerable to the lower house of a bicameral parliament, and exercising, in the name of the head of state, powers nominally vested in the head of state – hence the use of phrases such as His Majesty's government (in constitutional monarchies) or His Excellency's government (in parliamentary republics).
 Such a system became particularly prevalent in older British dominions, many of which had their constitutions enacted by the British parliament; such as Australia, New Zealand, Canada, the Irish Free State and the Union of South Africa.
-Some of these parliaments were reformed from, or were initially developed as distinct from their original British model: the Australian Senate, for instance, has since its inception more closely reflected the US Senate than the British House of Lords; whereas since 1950 there is no upper house in New Zealand.
-Many of these countries such as Trinidad and Tobago and Barbados have severed institutional ties to Great Britain by becoming republics with their own ceremonial presidents, but retain the Westminster system of government.
+Some of these parliaments were reformed from, or were initially developed as distinct from their original British model: the Australian Senate, for instance, has since its inception more closely reflected the U.S. Senate than the British House of Lords.
+Some of these countries, such as Trinidad and Tobago and Barbados, have severed institutional ties to Great Britain by becoming republics with their own ceremonial presidents, but still retaining the Westminster system.
 The idea of parliamentary accountability and responsible government spread with these systems.